zynomon/OLD_ERR/faq/index.md

 </details>

-# Concerns about daily driving.
+# Concerns with daily driving.

 <details>
   <summary>
     Can I still run my Steam games or am I saying goodbye to my library?
   </summary>
-  Fear not, steam on linux is better than ever. for more information you can..open error.doc by  typing this in your terminal <code><pre>doc</pre></code> and open the gaming guide , or.. you can visit our online documentation about this matter in <a href=https://zynomon.github.io/error.doc/docs/006 >documentation</a>
+  Fear not, steam on linux is better than ever. for more information you can..open error.doc by  typing this in your terminal <code><pre>doc</pre></code> and open the gaming guide , or.. you can visit our online documentation about this matter in <a href=https://zynomon.github.io/error.doc/docs/006>documentation - 006</a>
 </details>

 <details>